typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 `serve` as well?
 Yes, for two reasons:

 1. We need to pass the `stopFlag` to the `echoProtocol` method.
-2. When the `server` method returns the `run` method will close the server socket.
+2. When the `server` method returns, the `run` method will close the server socket.
 That will cause the `serverSocket.accept()` in `serve` to throw an exception.
 We could handle it as any other exception... but that would show an error message in console, while in fact this is a 'controlled' shutdown.
    So we should instead control what caused the exception.

+To control the outcome of an `IO` evaluation we can use `attempt` on that same `IO`, which will return an `Either` carrying either a `Right` with the result of the successful execution of the `IO`, or a `Left` carrying any error raised during its execution.

+In our server `attempt` will return `Either[Throwable, Socket]`.
+We can then check the value of that `Either` to verify if the `accept()` call was successful, and in case of error deciding what to do depending on whether the `stopFlag` is set or not.
+If it is set then we assume that the socket was closed due to normal cancellation (_i.e._ `server` called `cancel` on the fiber running `serve`).
+If not the error is promoted using `IO.raiseError`, which will also quit the current `IO` execution.

-This is how we implement `serve` now:
+This is how we code `serve` now using `attempt`:

 ```scala
 import cats.effect.IO